-Only four connections to the connecting pipework are required:-
+Only three connections into the connecting pipework are required:-

-- a) The steam inlet connection is to be connected to the superheated steam line. - b) The steam outlet connection is to be connected to the discharge line. - c) The atomising steam inlet is to be connected to the atomising steam supply. - d) The cooling water inlet connection is to be connected to the cooling water inlet line.
+- a) The steam inlet connection is to be connected to the superheated steam line. - b) The steam outlet connection is to be connected to the discharge line. - c) The cooling water inlet connection is to be connected to the cooling water inlet line.